grossoantonio/grossoantonio.github.io/en/new.md

 ---
 layout: content-nuovo
-title: Nuovo
+title: New Machines
-h1: Macchinari per conceria nuovi
+h1: Brand new tanning machinery
 ---

-Siamo in collaborazione con:
+We are in partnership with: